-Charlton’s home game against Walsall on Saturday, January 20th will be the Addicks’ annual Street Violence Ruins Lives (SVRL) Day.
+Charlton Athletic’s home game against Walsall on Saturday 20 January will be Charlton’s annual Street Violence Ruins Lives (SVRL) Day.

-This year’s events will commemorate a decade since the death of 18-year-old Charlton fan Rob Knox.
-In late 2008, Charlton Athletic Community Trust (CACT) joined up with Rob’s parents Sally and Colin to set up the SVRL campaign against knife and gun crime and raise awareness in the community about the impact of street violence.
+This year’s events will commemorate a decade since the death of 18-year-old Charlton fan Rob Knox, Charlton Athletic Community Trust (CACT) joined up with Rob’s parents Sally and Colin to set up the SVRL campaign against knife and gun crime and raise awareness in the community about the impact of street violence in late 2008.

 Working with the club, CACT has put on a number of anti-street violence events over the last few years, including a workshop for 40 young people at Woolwich Common Youth Hub run by Margaret and Barry Mizen, whose 16-year-old son Jimmy was killed in 2008, to highlight the devastating impact of youth violence.